-Have you had sewage backup or flooding in your home, office or school?
-Are you concerned that you and others are exposed to fecal pathogens?
+Have you had sewage backup or flood in your home, office or school?
+Are you concerned that you and others are exposed to fecal pathogens and other contaminants associated with floodwaters?
 Give Indoor Science a call at (312) 920-9393 and we can provide you with a quote for evaluating your property.

-What should I do if I have flooding or a sewage back-up?
+What should I do following a sewage backup?

-Unless the affected area is relatively small, it is recommended to hire a water damage professional to help dry and decontaminate the space.
-The problem is that many water damage contractors inadequately clean and decontaminate the affected area.
-We have seen rooms that appear to be dry and clean, but sampling reveals an entirely different picture.
+Unless the area affected by sewage is relatively small, it is recommended to hire a water damage professional to help dry and decontaminate the space.
+Whether you do the work yourself or hire a restoration contractor, you should follow some general principles that are outlined in a publication from the EPA.
+You or the contractor may inadequately clean and decontaminate the affected area.
+We have seen many rooms that appear to be dry and clean, but sampling reveals the presence of fecal bacteria and other contaminants.

-- If the water is not dried promptly, we may also recommend performing a mold assessment.
+Depending on the extent of the damage, we may also recommend performing a mold assessment.

-Depending on the source of the floodwater and sewage, there may be whole host of fecal pathogens now present in your property.
+Depending on the source of the floodwater and sewage, there may be a number of different fecal pathogens now present in your property.
 Some of the most significant fecal pathogens that might be found after sewage backup or flooding include:

 - E. coli O157:H7